brianglass/anastasis/files/16 September.md

 Theotokion.

-As you wished to dispense our salvation, O Saviour, you made your dwelling in the womb of the Virgin and declared her to be the worldÂ’s protector.
+As you wished to dispense our salvation, O Saviour, you made your dwelling in the womb of the Virgin and declared her to be the world’s protector.
 God of our fathers, blessed are you!

 ****